mtagius/pwnagotchi-tools/README.md

 **Hacking WiFi networks that you DO NOT OWN IS ILLEGAL!**

 # TO-DO - For Windows
+* Add instructions for installing `hashcat` and including it in the file path.
 * Add logic to get the handshakes from a `Pwnagotchi`.
 * Include the Vagrant files.
 	* Add a note about `--provision`.
 * Include the original `.\handshakes\pwnagetty\pwnagetty.py` file.
-* Update the generate attack skips to build .bat files instead of .js files.
+* Update the generate attack skips to build `.bat` files instead of `.js` files.
+	* `.bat` files need to CD into the hashcat directory.
+If I can't figure out the pathing issue.
+	* The commands need to have the entire file path in them.

 # Purpose
 This repo contains a number of scripts to automate the process of cracking Wi-Fi handshakes gathered by a `Pwnagotchi` using the `Hashcat` tooling.